Welcome to the TALENT Website!

 Look under the About menu to learn about the TALENT initiative.
 Look under the Membership menu to sign up to join TALENT and to get a list of current individual and institutional members.

-Two TALENT courses are planned for the summer of 2017:
+Three TALENT courses are currently planned for 2018:

-- The second edition of Course 6: Theory for exploring nuclear reaction experiments will be held at MSU in East Lansing, MI in summer, 2017.
+- The second edition of Course 6: Theory for exploring nuclear reaction experiments will be held in summer, 2018 (location TBA).
 The same team from the first edition of Course 6 will return.